We offer Vaginal, Transcervial, and Surgical insemination for dogs

 We use a cold laser therapy after most surgical procedures to shorten healing time, reduce pain, increase circulation and decrease swelling.
 We have had great success using it for neck and back pain, as well as wound healing.

 Microchips are a safe, simple permanent form of identification.
 About the size and shape of a grain of rice, it is placed under your pet’s skin via an injection.
 Each microchip carries a unique number and when scanned by a specially designed reader, that number is displayed.
 It can then be used to search a database and obtain the owners contact information.
 All of our area shelters, police departments and veterinary clinics have a universal scanning device.
 Lost pets that do not have a tag are scanned and if chipped, can be returned to their family very quickly.
 Pets without a chip or tag have a significantly lower chance of ever making it home.

-Does your pet have a medical condition that is painful or causing poor quality of life?
-Are you afraid that your sick or elderly pet is suffering?
 Our staff of compassionate, caring professionals can help you through this painful experience.
+We offer hospice services and will work with you to ensure your pet's comfort and dignity during his or her last days and final moments.
 Do you have special requests?
 Do you have questions about care of your pet’s remains?
-Cremation Services are available.
 We can help you with these concerns and will make every effort to accommodate your wishes at this very difficult time.
-Deciding when your pet may need euthanasia is a very personal and private decision, but that doesn’t mean you have to make this difficult choice on your own.
-Our humane euthanasia services are conducted with respect, compassion, and care.
+Deciding when your pet may need hospice care or euthanasia is a very personal and private decision, but that doesn’t mean you have to make this difficult choice on your own.
+Our hospice and humane euthanasia services are conducted with respect, compassion, and care.
 Before you struggle through one more day with a sick, elderly, or terminally ill pet that is suffering, call us to learn how we can help.

 Smith Veterinary Hospital 318 E Main St. Berne, IN 46711 US